Skip to main content

 grade.yml Workflow

-The workflow file students run, plus action inputs and outputs.
+The workflow file students run, what counts as a submission, plus action inputs and outputs.

 pawtograder.yml Configuration